-Our iconic building in full renovation will be available in 2020 for unforgettable and exclusive events!
+Our iconic building fully renoved is available for unforgettable and exclusive events!
+It offers you:

 As part of the Brussels World's Fair of 1958, architects Maxime Brunfaut, Géo Bontinck and Joseph Moutschen were appointed to design a brand new airport infrastructure.
 This building was erected in a very short space of time in 1957-1958, as it needed to be ready in time to welcome the visitors to the Brussels World's Fair of 1958.